onkyo14taro/auto-grbas/Supplementary_Programs/README.md

 # Supplementary Programs

 This directory contains programs for calculating acoustic features.
-Note that some scripts are only available in the "Supplementary Materials" section of our paper.
+*Note that some scripts are only available in "Supplementary Materials" of our paper.*

 ## Programs